WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Roles and Responsibilities

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone in our Academy who comes into contact with children and their families have a role to play in safeguarding children.
-All staff in our Academy consider, at all times, what is in the best interests of children.
+Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
+All staff in our school consider, at all times, what is in the best interests of children.

-All staff within our Academy are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
-All staff contribute to providing a safe environment in which children can learn.
+All staff within our school are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff contribute to providing a safe environment in which children can learn by carrying out appropriate risk assessments when required to ensure the safety of the children is paramount at all times.

 All our staff are aware of the early help process and understand their role in this.
 This includes being able to identify emerging problems to recognise children who may benefit from early help.
 Staff know in the first instance to discuss their concerns with the Designated Safeguarding Lead and understand they may be required to support other agencies and professionals in assessments for early help.